DakotaLMartinez/p3_08_intro_to_sinatra_slides/marp_test.md

 - Views <=> Tables/Silverware/Plates/other presentational stuff (React in our case)

 This [blog post on the MVC Restaurant](https://blog.yechiel.me/welcome-to-the-mvc-restaurant-fb1709047914) gives a fun explanation of the analogy in more detail.

 ---

-## Key Concepts:

-- **Model** - class that inherits from ActiveRecord::Base that can make queries to the DB and get a collection of objects back
-- **Controller** - class that defines routes and decides how our server will respond to incoming requests
-- **View** - the code that determines the structure of the JSON that the controller will respond with.
-Later, we can move this code to separate files called serializers, but for now, we'll keep this code right inside our controller's routes.
-If we're thinking of our full stack application holistically, we could say that our view code is our react frontend code.

-Models should be familiar at this point, so the new concepts are the Controller and the View.
-In Sinatra, the controller is where we define the routes our application will respond to.
-> This is slightly different in Rails–there are controllers in Rails as well, but the routes are defined in a separate file.
-In Sinatra, routes live in the controller.

----